dmitrymomot/asyncer/README.md

 		ctx, redisAddr, nil,
 		// Schedule the scheduled_task task to be enqueued every 1 seconds. asyncer.NewTaskScheduler("@every 1s", TestTaskName),
+		// Schedule the scheduled_task_2 task to be enqueued every 5 seconds.
+		// The task will be enqueued only if there is no existing task with the same name in the queue.
+		// The task will not be retried if it fails.
+        // The task will be considered as timed out if it takes more than 5 seconds to process. asyncer.NewTaskScheduler("@every 5s", TestTaskName2,
+			asyncer.MaxRetry(0),
+			asyncer.Timeout(5*time.Second),
+			asyncer.Unique(5*time.Second),
+		),
 		// ... add more scheduled tasks here ...
 	))